CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Characterisation Limitations

 \section{Characterisation \& Limitations}

-Range scans with panoramic angular ranges induce fewer pose ambiguities in rank-fields than those with non-panoramic field of view.
+Range scans with panoramic angular ranges induce fewer pose ambiguities in pose estimate rankings than those with non-panoramic field of view.
 In the latter case this means that, given the evidence of subsections \ref{subsec:exp_a} and \ref{subsec:exp_c} where $\lambda = 3\pi/2$ rad, the choice of $k=10$ largely inhibits the propagation of ambiguities to the output (fig. \ref{fig:c:errors_and_time}).
-However, non-panoramic sensors coupled with repeated environment structures may give rise to the conditions of figure \ref{fig:h_and_h_not_fig} (bottom).
-Other sources of potential, large pose errors for CBGL are portrayed in figure \ref{fig:a:map_and_trajectory}: (a) regions coloured with cyan indicate closed glass doors, wherein high range errors result in discrepancy with map-derived virtual ranges, which is subsequently propagated to $\psi$-fields and hence $\texttt{r}$-fields, and (b) regions coloured purple indicate vicinities around doors, wherein higher locational density or values of $k$ may be required to suppress pose ambiguities propagated to $\texttt{r}$-fields.
+However, non-panoramic sensors coupled with repeated environment structures may give rise to the conditions of fig. \ref{fig:h_and_h_not_fig} (bottom).
+Other sources of potential, large pose errors for CBGL are portrayed in fig. \ref{fig:a:map_and_trajectory}: Regions coloured with cyan indicate closed glass doors, wherein high range errors in $\mathcal{S}_R$---which result from premature and arbitrary reflections of the LIDAR's light on glass---form major discrepancies with regard to map-derived virtual ranges.
+These subsequently propagate to CAER values and ultimately corrupt the estimation of pose error hierarchies derived from these values.
+Discrepancies of this kind arise also in regions coloured purple, which indicate vicinities around doors.
+In these areas the non-linear contour of ranges, combined with the fact that from different position estimates different parts of the environment become visible (and therefore small changes in position may result in large discrepancies between real and virtual scans)---these factors may cause to require higher values of locational density $d_{\bm{l}}$ or values of $k$ in order to suppress highly erroneous pose estimates propagated to the output.